trendless/chtmlrelay/README.md

   progress](https://github.com/mjl-/mox/issues/251) to modify it to support all of the features and configuration settings required to operate as a chatmail relay.
+- [Maddy-Chatmail](https://github.com/sadraiiali/maddy_chatmail): a plugin for the
+  [Maddy email server](https://maddy.email/) which aims to implement the chatmail relay features and configuration options.